rubyredrick/ri_cal/README.txt

 	END:VCALENDAR
 	ENDCAL

-*bold*:: Beware of the initial whitespace in the above example which is for rdoc formatting.
-The parser does not strip initial whitespace from lines in the file and will fail.
+<b>Beware of the initial whitespace in the above example which is for rdoc formatting.</b> The parser does not strip initial whitespace from lines in the file and will fail.

 As already stated the string argument may be a full icalendar format calendar, or just one or more subcomponents, e.g.